 - Addressing of specific issues connected with their organisation

-- A practical action which they will use to strengthen governance in their organisation
+- A practical action plan which they will use to strengthen governance in their organisation

-In 2017, the Clore Team and Governance Associates Prue Skene, Tom Wilcox and Keith Arrowsmith published a free online toolkit of useful resources for Trustees and staff who work with Boards supported by Arts Council England.
-You might be interested in downloading it here.
+In 2017, the Clore Team and Governance Associates Prue Skene, Tom Wilcox and Keith Arrowsmith published a free online toolkit of useful resources for trustees and staff who work with Boards, supported by Arts Council England.

 The Cultural Governance Alliance is a light-touch collective of agencies, organisations and advocates working strategically to champion, share and promote best practice in the governance of culture.
 It aims to support cultural organisations boards, trustees and sector professionals to be effective and resilient, and perform at their best.